 Sanskrit was a mixture of only Grandhika and Avestan of Persia.
 The Zend Avesta of Persia was pure Avestan.
-We were able to excavate the original Valmiki Ramayana by discarding the Avestan from Sanskrit Ramayana.
+We were able to excavate the original Valmiki Ramayana by discarding Avestan from Sanskrit.
 The excavated Valmiki Ramayana had no Brahmin, Deva, Asura, Vishnu, Shiva, or Indra.
 It was a documentary of Agni migration from the Ken to Mahanadi with pinpoint accuracy.
-It was a textbook on Trikuta geography, a cartographic map used for navigation.
-It showed exact locations of rivers, lakes, cliffs, and clefts.
-It was a carbon copy of the present-day satellite image.
+It was a textbook of Trikuta geography, a cartographic map for navigation.

-Telugu was a mixture of only Grandhika and Savara.
-We were able to extract Grandhika from Telugu by discarding Savara.
+Telugu was a mixture of only Grandhika and Kui.
+We were able to extract Grandhika from Telugu by discarding Kui.
 The Grandhika extracted from Sanskrit was exactly the same as the Grandhika extracted from Telugu.
-Sanskrit was a mixture of only Avestan (Zend) and Valmiki (232) of the coast.

-It is obvious that Sanskrit was invented by the unethical Persians on the Greek payroll to deliberately vandalize the Valmiki Ramayana.
-The Sanskrit Ramayana was popularized as the Adi Kavya (first book) written in Sanskrit.
+Sanskrit was a mixture of only Avestan of Persia and Valmiki (232) of the coast.
+It is obvious that Sanskrit was invented by the unethical Persians on the Greek payroll to vandalize the Valmiki Ramayana.